anywhichway/scriptswitch/README.md

-# scriptswitch v0.1.4
+# scriptswitch v0.1.5

-Super simple (and tiny, 684 bytes gzipped) conditional script loading manager for browsers and NodeJS.
+Super simple (and tiny, 700 bytes gzipped) conditional script loading manager for browsers and NodeJS.

 Handles all the standard script attributes, e.g. `async`, `defer`, etc.

 Supports asynchronous loading or sequenced synchronous loading for scripts that are dependent on other scripts.

+Basic functionality works as far back as IE 10, Safari 5.1, Firefox 8, Chrome 10. `async` and `defer` only work if the browser supports them.

 # Installation